boggyma/boggyma/README.md

 With a background in Microbiology and Project Management, I bring strong analytical thinking, attention to detail, and a structured approach to problem-solving in cybersecurity.

-🚀 I am currently building hands-on experience in Security Operations and actively seeking **Cybersecurity internships and entry-level roles in the UK**.
+🚀 I am currently building hands-on experience in Security Operations and actively seeking **Cybersecurity internships and entry-level opportunities

 ---